AndrewBulata/Aragonese-Pluralisation/README.md

 ```

-Note: You might have noticed the inclusion of gibberish words such as 'banavanau', 'lau', and 'glet'.
-These are used to test the model's behavior when encountering new words that follow the *phonotactic* rules of Aragonese.
+Note: You might have noticed that I included gibberish words such as 'banavanau', 'lau', and 'glet'.
+I used these to test the model's behavior when encountering new words that follow the *phonotactic* rules of Aragonese.
 (Phonotactics is a branch of phonology that deals with the permissible combinations of sounds in a particular language.
-For example, it explains why the famous phrase “Strč prst skrz krk” is Czech and not English. 🤣)
+For example, it gives us a clue as to why the famous phrase “Strč prst skrz krk” is Czech and not English. 🤣)

 ## Executing the program